isaqueDaSilva/isaqueDaSilva/README.md

 - **Adopted Practices**: Clean Code

 # 🌟 Highlight Projects:
-- [**Cupcake Corner**](https://github.com/isaqueDaSilva/CupcakeCorner) - Is a sophisticated e-commerce iOS application that brings the delightful world of cupcakes to your mobile device.
-This comprehensive platform offers both client and administrative interfaces, creating a seamless experience for customers and business owners alike. <br>
 - [**Bookworm**](https://github.com/isaqueDaSilva/Bookworm.git) - is an elegant iOS application designed for book enthusiasts who want to maintain a digital record of their reading journey.
 This app serves as a personal reading companion, allowing users to create detailed book entries, track their reading progress, and capture their thoughts and reflections. <br>

 ## 📈 My stats: